CompilerErrorRBX/Alpha-Changelogs/Current Changelog.md

 - Fixed a bug where bird sounds were occasionally inside of the camera.
 - Fixed a bug where the `Makeshift Vest` didn't actually have 1.5x armor (instead only had 1x).
 - Fixed a bug which caused players to go up into the ceiling of the laundry building in the `Prison` POI.
+- Fixed a bug which allowed bear traps to be placed against walls.